-A great example of this strategy is KPMG's recruitment website, whose tonality of communication is very different from what you would find on the main company website.
+A good example of this strategy is SKODA's recruitment website, whose tonality of communication is noticeably more informal from what you would find on the main company website.

 A big current trend is also landing pages created specifically for a particular position that companies want to fill.
 These are usually important senior positions for which candidates are difficult to find, so it pays for companies to have a good recruitment campaign that leads candidates to a tailored website.
 Find out more about what a landing page is and what it should look like in this article.